Anti-thymocyte Globulin Rabbit

 - If you are feeling anxious, talk to your nurse or doctor about it and they may be able to offer you some stress-relief techniques and/or support groups that may help relieve your anxiety.

-- Cytokine release syndrome may happen for 24 hours after your infusion.
-If this happens, call 911 for emergency care.
+- Cytokine release syndrome may happen for the first 24 hours or so after your infusion.
+If this happens, call 911 for emergency care

 Food and Drug Interactions